Azure/azure-sdk-for-js/documentation/writing_tests.md

 These files will deal with the environment variables needed by your tests.
 Some of these environment variables are quite standard.
 Generally speaking, the SDK tests will use information from the tenant and the client of the resources that the tests are working with.
 To effectively provide these to the automated tests, we need to enable the pipeline to use some specific configuration.
 Please follow through the [Variable Groups](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/2/Azure-DevOps-Pipeline-Guidance?anchor=variable-groups) [🔒][TIPS] guidelines.

-Once the CI is properly configured, you can test that the live tests pipelines work by submitting a comment to a pull request with the name of the pipeline, which will be similar to `/azp run js - event-hubs - tests` or `/azp run js - keyvault-keys - tests`.
+Once the CI is properly configured, you can verify that the live tests pipelines work by posting a comment to a pull request with the name of the pipeline, which will be similar to `/azp run js - event-hubs - tests` or `/azp run js - keyvault-keys - tests`.

 ### Delivering live tests to our users